Beer Cellar Cooling Not Working? – Common Faults And How To Fix Them

 Support Is Available

-If you are still facing issues after trying some of the fixes we have provided, or if your warranty has expired, then you can give our professional team of engineers a call, and we’ll be happy to help you.
+If you are still facing problems with your cellar cooling after trying some of the fixes we have provided, or if your warranty has expired, then you can give our professional team of engineers a call, and we’ll be happy to help you.

 Take our Air Conditioning or Commercial Refrigeration Healthcheck to see how healthy your equipment is, and to see if it’s due a maintenance check.